By Angel G. Terrera

 - Time available for testing: Automating from scratch takes twice the time than making the script for manual testing.

-- Frequency of use of the application: Before carrying on automation efforts we should know if the application will be used constantly, sporadically or just once.
+- Frequency of use of the application: Before carrying on automation efforts we should know if the application will be used constantly, sporadically, or just once.

 - 100% Automation: Will depend on how much human intervention the test scenario possesses.

-- Evaluate combination III and VII: It refers to test cases linked to the core of the application that can be built at the beginning of the project and which can be then used in the rest of the development cycle.
+- Evaluate combination III and VII: It refers to test cases linked to the core of the application that can be built at the beginning of the project and which can then be used in the rest of the development cycle.